Hurricane Katrina and Other Natural Disasters

-Google's Crisis Response project works with government agencies, NGOs and other organizations to provide information in the case of natural disasters and to assist with emergency responses (the latter page includes case studies).
+Google’s Crisis Response project works with government agencies, NGOs and other organizations to provide information in the case of natural disasters and to assist with emergency responses (such as epidemics).

 Crisis Commons “seeks to advance and support the use of open data and volunteer technology communities to catalyze innovation in crisis management and global development.”
 They sponsor crisis camps and wikis to enable volunteers to assist in disaster response.

 Humanitarian Open Street Map Team “acts as a bridge between the traditional Humanitarian Responders and the OpenStreetMap Community...
 We believe that free geodata can help save and improve lives in times of political crisis and natural disasters.”